 401k Contribution Deadline

 The same principle applies to 401k plans.
-If you haven’t yet maxed out your 401k contributions for 2018, you could allocate contributions made between now and April 15, 2019, to tax year 2018.
-In order to do so, instruct your payroll department to apply these contributions to 2018.
+If you haven’t yet maxed out your 401k contributions for 2019, you could allocate contributions made between now and April 18, 2022, for tax year 2021.
+In order to do so, instruct your payroll department to apply these contributions to 2021.

 Because 401k contributions are made with pre-tax dollars, you can’t take a deduction when you file your income taxes, but you will ultimately have saved on taxes because your overall taxable income will be lower the more you contribute to your 401k.

-If you have maxed out your traditional IRA or 401k contributions for 2018, congratulations!
+If you have maxed out your IRA contributions for 2021, congratulations!
 You’re taking maximum advantage of one of the best tools available not only to save for retirement, but also to possibly lower your current tax bill.